ctdesign/meetup-checklist/README.md

 ## Finding the audience
 - Promote the event in the places your audience frequent.
 For my audience I posted on the cross-government slack, the service design mailing list and asked the Gov Design twitter account to retweet for me.
 - Obviously, tweet about it and post on facebook.
 You're probably friends with the type of audience you are looking for so ask them to help promote it and talk to people about it.
+- Warn people if you plan to take photos and offer the option to opt out

 ## Keeping up interest
 - Give the audience a start time for showing up and the time the talks will start